mnooner256/pyqrcode/docs/rendering.rst

   >>> url.svg(sys.stdout, scale=1)
   >>> url.svg('uca.svg', scale=4)

-You can change the colors of the data-modules using the *module* parameter.
+You can change the colors of the data-modules using the *module_color* parameter.
 Likewise, you can specify a background using the *background* parameter.
 Each of these parameters take a HTML style color.

 .. code-block:: python